garybake/blog/content/2023_03_24_vector_database_api.md

 	result = eup.query("criminality")
 	print(json.dumps(result, indent=4))

-The first result is a bit of fluff, the second however
+The first returned result is a bit of fluff, the second however is more interesting.

 	"subject": "Anonymous report on violations by senior Enron officials" "content": "Please see attached file.
 I wish to remain anonymous...",

 Scooby doo and his gang would be all over this.
-We don't have the attachment sadly.
+We don't have the attached file sadly.
 You can see though how this email didn't contain the word 'criminality' but due to the wonders of vector search the context is correct.

 ![Enron Scooby]({static}/images/vector_database/enron_scooby.jpg)